Common SSL Issues and How to Resolve Them

 1. SSL Certificate Not Trusted

-One of the most common SSL issues is the dreaded browser warning: “Your connection is not private” or “SSL certificate not trusted.”
-This occurs when the browser cannot verify the authenticity of your SSL certificate.
+When users visit your website, they see a warning message like “Your connection is not private” or “This site’s certificate is not trusted.”
+This happens when the browser cannot verify the authenticity of your SSL certificate.

 Causes: